militaovitor01/cpp-bank/README.md

 - Name
 - CPF (Brazilian individual taxpayer registry)

+### Authenticable
+A class for handling authentication:
+- Stores passwords
+- Validates login attempts
+- Used by both employees and account holders for system access

 ### Holder
-Extends the Person class to represent a bank account holder.
+Extends the Person class to represent a bank account holder:
+- Stores authentication information
+- Inherits name and CPF from Person

 ### Employee
 Extends the Person class to represent a bank employee: